hello-rust/show/HOWTO.md

 ## Shooting the intro

-* Create a teaser intro that shows exactly what to expect as an outcome (show some code as b-roll, maybe).
+* Create a teaser intro that shows exactly what to expect as an outcome (show some code as b-roll, maybe?).

 ## Postproduction